 Data Protection Policy

 Key Details Introduction Affinity status is actively registered with the ICO as a data processor.
-Affinity’s annual registration was reconfirmed on the 27/02/2023 under the company name: HEROES ADVERTISING & PUBLIC RELATIONS LTD Affinity is committed to protecting the rights and freedoms of data subjects.
-In accordance with our legal obligation this policy outlines how Affinity…
+Affinity’s annual registration was reconfirmed on 27/02/2024 under the company name: HEROES ADVERTISING & PUBLIC RELATIONS LTD. Affinity is committed to protecting the rights and freedoms of data subjects.
+In accordance with our legal obligation, this policy outlines how Affinity…

 Key Details